 Of course, what you pack depends entirely on what you’ll be doing once you arrive at your destination.
 Your packing list will look a lot different if you’ve got work meetings, happy hour and dinner than it will if your itinerary consists of full days at the theme park or beach.
 In general, we’ve found that the following formulas work well for most 10 day trips.

 10 Daytime Looks — Daytime looks include clothes for sightseeing, brunch, museums, the beach, business meetings or whatever else you plan to do after you wake up and get going.
 By 10 looks, we don’t mean 10 separate outfits.
-We mean a few key pieces that can be styled together easily, such as a couple of pairs of jeans, shorts or joggers and five to seven versatile shirts you can mix and match with your bottoms.
+We mean a few key pieces that can be styled together easily, such as a couple of pairs of jeans, board shorts or joggers and five to seven versatile shirts you can mix and match with your bottoms.
+There are now lots of board shorts for men that transition between the beach and boardwalk flawlessly.
 Obviously, you’ll need to choose shirts that don’t get too stinky, because you’ll have to wear a couple of them more than once.
 Here’s a sample packing list for your daytime looks:

 Two pairs of jeans or shorts